Raidou Kuzunoha the 14th \ Jouhei

 - Brilliant, but Lazy: He's a very serious badass.
 However, most of the time he sends Raidou to do the legwork.

 - Butt-Monkey: Many times.
-In the manga, he was offered a damn nice car (utterly trashed) and a Briefcase Full of Money as compensation... which he refused out of principles.
+In the manga, he was offered a damn nice car (utterly trashed) and a Briefcase Full of Money as compensation for risking life and limb to complete a highly dangerous escort mission... which he refused out of principles.
 He later got tricked by a Nekomata's voice-changing ability and lost the person he was supposed to guard.

 - Car Fu: Demolishes a group of demons with this.
 Unfortunately, the car wound up totaled.
 The car was supposed to be his reward.